Chart Color Schemes

 The level of general health in Gowanbrae is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Gowanbrae shows better-than-average health outcomes, with low prevalence rates for common conditions across both younger and older age groups.
+Gowanbrae shows superior health outcomes, with low prevalence rates for common conditions across both younger and older age groups.

 Frequently Asked Questions - Health